gmatteo/abinit_gw_benchmarks/ZrO2/README.md

 Yet, one can use this input file to perform an initial POP analysis with a relatively small number of processors (let's say <~ 500) to detect non-scalable sections, bottlenecks and inefficiencies.
+I would suggest to focus more on the screening part as the sigma step for this system is relatively fast.
+The main issue in sigma is represented by the memory requirements as not all the datastructures are MPI-distributed.

-Once we have some results for these initial benchmark, we can discuss about the next steps.
+Once we have some results for these initial benchmark, we can discuss about the next steps and I can provide input files for larger systems.